rasimsen/restful-api-with-database-with-python-flask/README.md

-# REST APIs with Flask and Python
+# REST APIs with Flask, Python and SQLite Database

-It has a sample implementation for GET, PUT, POSt, DELETE methods, and also has a simple demonstration for JTW for the authentication.
+It has a sample implementation for GET, PUT, POST, DELETE methods, and also has a simple demonstration for JTW for the authentication.
+It uses SQLite for the CRUD operations.

 ## some usefull commands to create this kind of project: